-Essays - 'A unique tone of voice, a madcap wit and a lively sense of the absurd.
-Ingenious.'- Marina Warner.
-By Dubravka Ugresic, and translated to English by Ellen Elias-Bursac.
+«A unique tone of voice, a madcap wit and a lively sense of the absurd.
+Ingenious.» - Marina Warner.
+Travel writings and observations by Dubravka Ugrešić, translated to English by Ellen Elias-Bursac.

 select image to view/enlarge/scroll